1999 Deutschlandsberg bus crash: Aftermath

-Emergency services reached the accident site quickly because they had been at a minor accident a short distance away; some parents were also following the bus in a car, including a physician who when she began to render aid, found her own daughter's body.
+Emergency services reached the crash site quickly because they had been at a minor collision a short distance away; some parents were also following the bus in a car, including a physician who when she began to render aid, found her own daughter's body.
 The injured were treated at hospitals in Deutschlandsberg and Graz; the dead were all identified within three days.
-The accident coincided with a summit meeting of the heads of state of Austria, Hungary and Slovakia; the Hungarian Prime Minister, Viktor Orbán, planned to visit the injured.
+The crash coincided with a summit meeting of the heads of state of Austria, Hungary and Slovakia; the Hungarian Prime Minister, Viktor Orbán, planned to visit the injured.
 Hungary declared a national day of mourning on 31 January.

 The road at the time was not snowy or icy.
-Investigation of the accident showed that the Neoplan bus was twenty years old and had a high mileage.
+Investigation of the crash showed that the Neoplan bus was twenty years old and had a high mileage.
 There were no brake marks on the road, and it was concluded that despite having been tested and passed a few months before, the brakes had failed.
 The driver, who was one of the people seriously injured in the crash, had said he was very tired, having not had enough rest since his previous assignment.
-He was found responsible for putting the bus into the wrong gear, which made it impossible for him to use the engine to brake, although he was trying with both hands to shift gears.
+He was found responsible for putting the bus into neutral gear, which made it impossible for him to use the engine to brake, although he was trying with both hands to shift gears.
 He was sentenced by a court in Graz to three years in prison for reckless endangerment, but released after 15 months, and returned home to Szombathely, where he died in August 2001.

-The accident location is marked with a cross.
+The crash location is marked with a cross.
 A memorial service was held in Deutschlandsberg to mark the fifteenth anniversary in 2014.

+A small memorial site was later established in the yard of the Jurisich Miklós Gimnázium in Kőszeg where all of the victims' name appeared in a marble tablet.
+A memorial service is held there in January 24th every year and flowers often placed on other dates during the year by people attending to class reunions.